openfaas/docs/docs/architecture/autoscaling.md

 * `com.openfaas.scale.min` - by default this is set to `1`, which is also the lowest value and unrelated to scale-to-zero

-* `com.openfaas.scale.max` - the current default value is `20` for 20 replicas
+* `com.openfaas.scale.max` - the default and maximum value is `5` for 5/5 Pods

 * `com.openfaas.scale.factor` by default this is set to `20%` and has to be a value between 0-100 (including borders)

 * `com.openfaas.scale.zero` - set to `true` for scaling to zero, faas-idler must also be deployed which is part of OpenFaaS Pro

 > Note:
-Setting `com.openfaas.scale.min` and `com.openfaas.scale.max` to the same value, allows to disable the auto-scaling functionality of openfaas.
+> Setting `com.openfaas.scale.min` and `com.openfaas.scale.max` to the same value, allows to disable the auto-scaling functionality of openfaas.
-Setting `com.openfaas.scale.factor=0` also allows to disable the auto-scaling functionality of openfaas.
+> Setting `com.openfaas.scale.factor=0` also allows to disable the auto-scaling functionality of openfaas.

 For each alert fired the auto-scaler will add a number of replicas, which is a defined percentage of the max replicas.
 This percentage can be set using `com.openfaas.scale.factor`.
 For example setting `com.openfaas.scale.factor=100` will instantly scale to max replicas.
 This label enables to define the overall scaling behavior of the function.